Pepe Reina: Personal life

 Reina married his longtime girlfriend Yolanda Ruiz in Córdoba on 19 May 2006, before joining up with the Spain national squad for the 2006 World Cup.
 The couple have five children.
 Reina was the former next door neighbour of Atlético Madrid striker and Spanish international teammate Fernando Torres.
 When he was at Liverpool, Reina was neighbours with teammate Luis Suárez.

 Reina's father Miguel Reina was in goal for Atlético Madrid in the 1974 European Cup final, which Atlético lost to Bayern Munich 4–0 in a replay after the first match finished 1–1.

-Although a steely and serious figure as goalkeeper, Reina is known for his exuberant, jester-like character off the pitch, often entertaining his teammates with jokes and songs, and famously acting as a crowd-pleasing master of ceremonies at Spain's official victory celebrations following the 2008 European Championship, the 2010 World Cup and Euro 2012.
+Reina is known for his exuberant, jester-like character off the pitch, often entertaining his teammates with jokes and songs, and acting as a master of ceremonies at Spain's official victory celebrations following the 2008 European Championship, the 2010 World Cup and Euro 2012.

 In March 2020, he tested positive for COVID-19; later that month, in an interview with Spanish radio station COPE, he announced that he had made a "full recovery".

 In July 2018, Reina and former Napoli footballers Paolo Cannavaro and Salvatore Aronica were subject to a hearing by the Italian Football Federation over links to the Esposito brothers, high-ranking members of the Camorra.
 Reina was also accused of trying to get free tickets for the Lo Russo Camorra clan.

 In May 2020, Reina drew attention for supporting the anti-lockdown protests by national conservative political party Vox amidst the COVID-19 pandemic in Spain.
 In February 2021, he called progressive left-wing party Podemos "the worst thing that has happened to Spain in the last 40 years".

 In July 2021, Reina was unmasked as a giant penguin on the Spanish version of the Masked Singer.
+In February 2023, he took part in the first episode of El círculo de los famosos, the Spanish version of The Wheel.